mobile-dev-ufes/2023-2-proj-final-hush-hush-app/README.md

 Finally, just run the app as usual in android studio.

 ## 📹 Video:
-To see the video : link
+To see the app presentation video on Youtube: <a href="https://youtu.be/XA4-tjm_yyM">https://youtu.be/XA4-tjm_yyM</a>